lara-sundare6/fly-island-v2/docs/SRE_docs.md

 * **SLI:** Availability
 * **Error Budget:** We have an error budget of 0.1% of downtime per month for our CI/CD pipeline.
 This allows for some controlled disruption for maintenance or deployments of new features.
 * **Alerting:** Alerts are triggered if availability drops below 99.9%, notifying the on-call engineer via PagerDuty.
-* **Tracking:** We track our availability error budget using a burn-down chart in Google Cloud Monitoring [link to dashboard].
+* **Tracking:** We track our availability error budget using a burn-down chart in Google Cloud Monitoring **link coming soon*.
 If we are in danger of exceeding our error budget, we will temporarily halt feature deployments and prioritize reliability fixes.

 ### Latency SLO